shoichiaizawa/git-github-sandbox/README.md

 git-github-sandbox
 ==================

-A repository does not contain any programming code but solely exists for me to be able to play around with git commands and see how all my actions can affect both local and remote repositories.
+This repository does not contain any programming code, but solely exists for me to be able to play around with git commands and see how all my actions can affect both local and remote repositories.

 I am also planning to use this repository as todo lists for my projects or general stuff, for now at least I can say.

 TODOs
 -----

 ![Eisenhower Matrix](img/eisenhower-box.jpg)

 > "I have two kinds of problems, the urgent and the important.
-The urgent are not important, and the important are never urgent." -- Dwight D. Eisenhower
+> The urgent are not important, and the important are never urgent."
+> -- Dwight D. Eisenhower

-Upon assigning my daily tasks, I decided to employ the [Eisenhower Method](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method).
+I decided to employ the [Eisenhower Method](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method) to organise my tasks.
 I might not use the method as it is supposed to be but I roughly use this method in a way that I feel comfortable to work on.

 Instead of using the four quadrants I use four separate unordered lists.

 <sub>For detailed information about the Eisenhower Method read:</sub>